wadehammes/base-ink/README.md

 key-XXXXXXXXXXXXXXXXXX
 ```

-If you want to send and auto-create a Litmus email test (http://litmus.com), create an account and in your account settings copy your <b>Static Test Address</b> and add it like so:
+If you want to send and auto-create a Litmus email test (http://litmus.com), create an account and in your account settings copy your <b>Static Test Address</b> and add it to the credentials.json:

 ```
 //- Send email through Mailgun
-mailgun: {
-  mailer: {
-    options: {
+{
-      key: 'MAILGUN API KEY',
-      sender: 'YOUR EMAIL',
-      recipient: 'LITMUS STATIC TEST ADDRESS', // To test with Litmus, add your Static Test Address found in your Account Settings.
-      subject: 'TEST - ' + displayTime()
-    },
-    src: ['dist/*']
-  }
-},
+  "accessKeyId"      : "...",
+  "secretAccessKey"  : "...",
+  "bucket"           : "...",
+  "mailgunAPIkey"    : "API KEY HERE", "staticTestAddress": "LITMUS (OR OTHER) TEST EMAIL ADDRESS HERE" }
 ```

 Then to send a test email, run:
 ```
 grunt send
 ```

+<b>Note: if you plan to fork and use this in a repo, I suggest adding credentials.json to your .gitignore file in order to protect your access keys/privacy</b>

 ####Copyright
 * Ink v1.0.5 - Copyright 2013 ZURB Inc